beemorris/beemorris.github.io/_pages/cv.md

 ======
 * June 2023 - Present: TELUS International AI Data Solutions
   * _Linguist Lead_
-    * Works with client teams at Grammarly to improve feedback for TI Linguists.
+    * Works with client teams for an NDA-protected to improve feedback for TI Linguists.
     * Leads and educates a team of linguists in project-related tasks.
     * Liaises with fellow TI Linguists to train, coach, and mentor on specific client projects.
-    * Contributes to NLP research and collaborates with product teams at Grammarly to annotate content and perform data quality control.
+    * Contributes to NLP research and collaborates with product teams for an NDA-protected client to annotate content and perform data quality control.
     * Provides feedback to the analytical linguists on annotation guidelines.
 * February 2022 - June 2023: TELUS International AI Data Solutions
   * _Linguistics Analyst II_
-    * Contributed to NLP research and collaborated with product teams at Grammarly to annotate content and perform data quality control.
+    * Contributed to NLP research and collaborated with product teams for an NDA-protected client to annotate content and perform data quality control.
     * Provided feedback to the analytical linguists on annotation guidelines.
 * Spring 2022: Research Assistant, Indiana University, Linguistics Department
   * _Research Assistant_